CodeForPortland/access2justicePDX/README.md

 # Access2Justice
 >by [The Commons Law Center](https://thecommonslawcenter.org) and [Code4PDX](https://codeforpdx.herokuapp.com)

-This is the code base (aka **The WWW**)for the public facing site of the project, it will provide and collect information regarding project progress and releases, documentation, server status, contacts, and contribution information.
+This is the code base (aka **The WWW**)for the public facing site of the project.
+It will provide and collect information regarding project progress and releases, documentation, server status, contacts, and contribution information.

 # Contributing To The WWW